billthefarmer/editor/README.md

 enclosing delimiters (brackets, quotes) on the same text line.

 ### Unsaved file
-If you touch the back or open button, and the current file has been modified, you will be prompted whether you want to save it, else the editor will just exit or open a file chooser.
+If you touch the new, back or open button, and the current file has been modified, you will be prompted whether you want to save it, else the editor will just exit or open a file chooser.
 The current file may be saved on app pause using the menu option.
 The scroll position and name